erickad/MealCosts/README.md

+### Made with the intention of trying out QT for the first time, as such quite messy codewise from iterative testing and dev

 # MealCosts
 A GUI to calculate an approximation of the cost of making a recipe using a list of ingredients and their costs with the recipe in question,